Special Education (SPED)

 This course is an introduction to human language.
 The goal is to understand what it means to speak a language, including an introduction to phonetics and phonology (specifically the sound system of American English), morphology (the rules of English at the word level), syntax (rules that govern sentence level language), semantics (meanings of words) and sociolinguistics (or the study of language use in its social context).
 (Typically offered: Fall)

-A study of models of curriculum design and instructional practice in a variety of educational settings.
+This course provides an overview of models of curriculum, measurement, assessment and evaluation design and their implementation in a variety of instructional environments.
 (Typically offered: Spring)

 Study of the methods and materials in the teaching of foreign language in K-12 settings as well as the theories of second language acquisition.
 Includes philosophical, cognitive, and psychological dimensions of teaching foreign languages.
 The planning of instruction, microteaching, and the development of instructional materials are included.
 Prerequisite: Admission to Teacher Education (EDUCMA) M.A.T. program.
 (Typically offered: Fall) May be repeated for up to 6 hours of degree credit.